Li-Yau type inequality for curves in any codimension: Introduction

 \begin{theorem}[Non-optimality] For any odd integer $k\geq3$ there exists a positive number $\varepsilon_k>0$ such that for any immersed (planar) closed $H^2$-curve $\gamma:\mathbf{T}^1\to\mathbf{R}^2$ with a point of multiplicity $k$,

 \end{theorem}

 Our results are new for all $n\geq3$ or $k\geq3$.
 In their very recent study \cite{Mueller2021}, M\"{u}ller--Rupp obtain Theorems \ref{thm:Li-Yau_closed} and \ref{thm:rigidity_closed} for the special pair $(n,k)=(2,2)$, finding the non-simple threshold $4\varpi^*$ ($=:c^*=112.439...$ in their notation).
 They crucially use the assumption that $(n,k)=(2,2)$ since their proof relies on the fact that any planar closed curve with rotation number $\neq\pm1$ has a self-intersection; in particular, they explicitly mention that the case of $n\geq3$ is remained open.
 Our results resolve this problem, while retrieving their result as a special case by a different (in fact shorter) proof.
-For a general multiplicity $k$ the non-optimal estimate $\bar{B}\geq16k^2$ is previously obtained by several authors \cite[Corollary 3.3.1.3]{Polden1996}, \cite[Theorem 4.4]{Mosel1998}, \cite[Theorem 1.6]{Wheeler2013}; see also \cite[Lemma 2.1]{Wojtowytsch2018}.
-Theorem \ref{thm:nonoptimality} highlights a new phenomenon compared to the original Li--Yau inequality \eqref{eq:Li-Yau_Willmore} that is sharp regardless of codimension and multiplicity.
+For a general multiplicity $k$ the non-optimal estimate $\bar{B}\geq16k^2$ was previously obtained by several authors \cite[Corollary 3.3.1.3]{Polden1996}, \cite[Theorem 4.4]{Mosel1998}, \cite[Theorem 1.6]{Wheeler2013} (see also \cite[Lemma 2.1]{Wojtowytsch2021}).
+All those results are improved by Theorem \ref{thm:rigidity_closed} and optimized in many cases.
+Theorem \ref{thm:nonoptimality} highlights a new phenomenon compared to the original Li--Yau inequality \eqref{eq:Li-Yau_Willmore}, which instead is sharp regardless of codimension and multiplicity.